 The $1 million donation will go towards thousands of masks, face shields and other protective gear to those fighting on the frontline.

-Online content creator Melanie Murphy has recently launched a huge international giveaway to help raise donations for the Coronavirus Trauma Centre at Beaumont Hospital in Ireland.
-She’s partnered with the Beaumont Heroes Appeal in the hope that her online community can help raise as many funds as possible to give back to the medical staff fighting and risking their lives on the frontline, whether it’s a warming coffee or a nourishing lunch to boost them through their shifts.
+Back the beginning of the pandemic, online content creator Melanie Murphy launched a huge international giveaway to help raise donations for the Coronavirus Trauma Centre at Beaumont Hospital in Ireland.
+She partnered with the Beaumont Heroes Appeal in the hope that her online community can help raise as many funds as possible to give back to the medical staff fighting and risking their lives on the frontline, whether it’s a warming coffee or a nourishing lunch to boost them through their shifts.
 All she’s asking is for her community to donate €10 using the link on her Instagram, comment ‘donated’ and tag a friend, and they’ll be in with the chance of winning a €500 ASOS voucher.

 Melanie's partnered with the Beaumont Heroes Appeal in the hope that her online community can help raise as much funds as possible to give back to the medical staff fighting and risking their lives on the frontline.

-FeedNHS will begin by delivering 5,600 tasty meals to those working in the critical care departments at five of London’s leading hospitals.
+FeedNHS delivered 5,600 tasty meals to those working in the critical care departments at five of London’s leading hospitals.
 Lucas has even re-recorded his famous comic song to emphasis the lyrics ‘Thank You Baked Potato’, and all proceeds will go towards the FeedNHS initiative.

 If you’re missing fast food as much as Professor Green and Gizzi Erskine, you’ll love their new mock Monday Night Fakeaway.
 These two have joined up to bring their Instagram followers a chuckle during these crazy times by recreating their favourite takeaway creations.